Tim Rose: "Hey Joe"

 In 1966, he was getting a lot of airplay with his version of "Hey Joe".
 It was written and had been copyrighted in 1962 by singer Billy Roberts, but Rose claimed he heard it sung as a child in Florida, and as of 2009, Rose's official website still claims the song is "traditional".
 As of 2009 no documentary evidence from US archives or elsewhere has been provided to support the claim that the song is "traditional" (though Country singer Carl Smith did have a hit in 1953 with a song of the same title written by Boudleaux Bryant).
 Prior to Rose's recording, The Leaves, The Surfaris, Love and The Byrds had all recorded fast-paced versions of the song.
 Rose's version (crediting himself as author), unlike the others, was a slow, angry ballad, which received US radio airplay and became a regional hit in the San Francisco area in 1966, as well as upstate New York cities like Buffalo and Albany.
 Jimi Hendrix had seen Rose performing at Cafe Wha? in New York City, and released a similarly slow version in 1966 which became a huge hit, first in the UK, then worldwide.
 It was Linda Keith, Keith Richards' girlfriend at the time that played Rose's recording of "Hey Joe" to Chas Chandler (Hendrix's manager and former bass player for The Animals).

 Rose re-recorded "Hey Joe" in the 1990s, re-titling it "Blue Steel .44", again claiming songwriting credit.

 "Morning Dew"

-"Morning Dew" was to go on to become a rock standard.
-Rose heard Fred Neil's recording of the song penned by Canadian folk singer Bonnie Dobson, arranged it with a harder, rock feel and added his name to the songwriting credit, although Dobson consistently questioned his right to a credit.
-Fred Neil, signed to Elektra, was the first person to record the song after her.
-Jac Holzman of Elektra contacted her for permission, knowing she had written it, and that was how it came to be published by the Nina Music Co., the music publishing company set up by Holzman's wife Nina.
-Subsequently, the Nina Music Co. was bought by Warner/Chappell Music.
+"Morning Dew" was written and first recorded by Canadian folk singer Bonnie Dobson.
+Rose heard Fred Neil's version, then recorded the song with a harder, rock feel and improperly added his name to the song-writing credit.
+Rose took advantage of a legal loophole to trick Dobson out of the full credit.
+Legal action in 1998 resulted in the full song-writing credit returning to Dobson.
+When Fred Neil recorded it, Jac Holzman of Elektra contacted Dobson for permission, knowing she had written it, and that was how it came to be published by Nina Music, the music publishing company set up by Holzman's wife Nina.
+A roadie introduced Fred Neil's version of the song to Jerry Garcia of the Grateful Dead, who electrified it, recorded it on their debut album in 1967, and played it live many times over nearly three decades, beginning with their performance at the Human Be-In in San Francisco on January 14, 1967.
+It later became a rock standard.